Collagen vs Bone Broth

 I wouldn’t concern yourself too much with this.
 The absolute levels are low compared to any BCAA supplement or whole food sources like eggs.

-Gelatin is basically cooked collagen.
+Gelatin is basically cooked collagen, so it shares similar health benefits of collagen and key differences vs bone broth.
 It has the same health benefits as collagen and the same amino acid profile.

 I actually prefer gelatin to collagen as it is a great way to thicken soups, sauces and yogurt.